Course Outline

 Developing Lean Leaders

-- Setting up a Lean leadership team
+- Establishing a Lean leadership team

 - Creating a succession system

-Complimentary Methodologies
+Complementary Methodologies

 - Agile and Scrum